Wednesday, May 27, 2026

 "And to support this Declaration, with reliance on Protection from Providence, we mutually pledge to each other our Lives, our Fortunes, and our Sacred Honor."

 I'll wager not too many Americans have read that last sentence and asked the question: where is the money supposed to stay?
 Right here, in this nation, for the benefit of everyone.
-A second point: why do Pennsylvania, one of the original colonies, and Kentucky, the 15th state, have the term "Commonwealth" in their titles?
+A second point: why do Pennsylvania and Virginia, two of the colonies, and Kentucky, the 15th state, have the term "Commonwealth" in their titles?
 Again, the money, the wealth, should stay right here in this country for the benefit of everyone.

 Think about why we have fast food restaurants and coffee chains traded on Wall Street.
 It's like picking out one shanty and installing a gold domed roof on it.
 Why make US salary structure top heavy with CEOs, executive boards, stock prices, and offshore tax havens?